Email alerting

 If you don’t have the above monitor and trigger, go to the Open Distro Alerting and create them.
 It won’t take much time.

 Note that we use the message template from the Open Distro Alerting the message text will contain just the message that was entered during the webhook creation.
-But for the email alerting, there is a possibility to add dynamic information about endpoints that triggered an alert.
+But for the email alerting, there is a possibility to add dynamic information about endpoints that triggered an alert (read above about webhook body).

 To use this feature, return to the monitor configuration and select Define using extraction query for the How do you want to define the monitor? field.
 If the size query parameter doesn’t have a zero value then the query result contains information that will be used by the message template to create a message text.
 It is desirable to set the size value not less than the expected count of events that could be covered in the current query.